groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.events/operationprogresseventargs/_index.md

 ```

-Gets the total number of processed documents.
+Gets the total number of documents for processing.

 **Returns:**
-int - The total number of processed documents.
+int - The total number of documents for processing.
 ### getProcessedDocuments() {#getProcessedDocuments--}
 ```
 public final int getProcessedDocuments()